openforcefield/openforcefield.org/content/community/news/science-updates/2021-07-01-boothroyd-blog-post.md

         n_criteria=2,
         initial_trust_radius=-1.0,
     ),
+    parameters=target_parameters,
+    # Define the parameters to refit and the priors to place on them.
+    parameter_hyperparameters=parameter_settings,
     # Define the torsion profile targets to fit against.
     targets=targets,
-    # Define the parameters to refit and the priors to place on them.
-    target_parameters=target_parameters,
-    parameter_settings=parameter_settings,
 )
 ```